 Have you ever wondered what body armor can protect you from?
 If it can stop a bullet, what else can it stop?

-Can body armor stop a knife?
 Level III and Level IV armor can stop a knife.
-Level IIa, Level II and Level IIIa body armor can add some protection from a knife but it isn’t designed for it.
+Level IIA, Level II, and Level IIIA body armor can add some protection from a knife but it isn’t designed for it.
 If you want soft body armor with stab protection, you need to get armor specifically made to stop a knife.

 Body armor is usually rated according to NIJ standards to stop a certain caliber of a bullet traveling at a certain speed.
 Body armor tested this way does not have a stab-proof rating as well unless it is tested to the NIJ standards for stab resistance as well.